Credit: Ohio Department of Rehabilitation and Correction

 Broom died aged 64 years old on December 28, 2020.

-His actual cause of death was reported to be complications related to Covid-19, according to the Death Penalty Information Center.
+His cause of death was reported to be complications related to Covid-19, according to the Death Penalty Information Center.